 Applied Mathematics is concerned with the development and application of mathematical tools for the analysis and design of dynamical systems that appear in modern technology.
 Mathematical modeling of the problems appearing there plays a basic role, followed by (numerical) analysis, (computer) simulation, and design of controllers to make the systems behave according to the desired specifications.
 Interaction with other disciplines and with specialists in the fields of application is essential.

-During your 2-year Master's programme, you will be embedded in one of the Applied Mathematics research groups of your choice.
-Your research project you will be supervised by staff members.
+During your 2-year Master's program, you will be embedded in one of the Applied Mathematics research groups of your choice.
+In your research project, you will be supervised by staff members.
 The research project can be taken in the form of an internship in the research division of a company as well.
-The Master's degree programme in Applied Mathematics offers two tracks.
+The Master's degree program in Applied Mathematics offers two tracks.

 Systems and control

 This track is concerned with the analysis, design, and optimization of complex dynamical systems.
 In particular, it deals with the mathematical tools behind large-scale networks, like electric power networks, water distribution networks, the internet, platoons of cars, formations of robots, and networks of systems in general.
 A central issue is the design and synthesis of controllers and protocols to make these networks behave in an optimal way.
 The specialization Systems and control deals with mathematical systems and control theory, and the emphasis of this specialization are on the mathematics behind various technological applications, rather than on the applications themselves.